-- 63. In the communiqué adopted at the sixth meeting of the Overseas Territories Joint Ministerial Council, the United Kingdom and the overseas territories indicated that the principle of equal rights and self-determination of peoples, as enshrined in the Charter of the United Nations, applied to the peoples of the overseas territories.
+- 62. In the communiqué adopted at the sixth meeting of the Overseas Territories Joint Ministerial Council, held in London in 28 and 29 November 2017, the United Kingdom and the overseas territories indicated that the principle of equal rights and self-determination of peoples, as enshrined in the Charter of the United Nations, applied to the peoples of the overseas territories.
 They reaffirmed the importance of promoting the right of the peoples of the territories to self-determination, a collective responsibility of all parts of the Government of the United Kingdom.
 They committed themselves to exploring the ways in which the overseas territories could maintain international support in countering hostile sovereignty claims.
-For those Territories with permanent populations who wished it, the United Kingdom would continue to support their requests for removal from the list of Non-Self-Governing Territories. - 64.
-Furthermore, in the same communiqué, the Government of the United Kingdom made clear that the result of the referendum on its membership in the European Union did not change its position on sovereignty over the Territories and underlined that the United Kingdom would never enter into arrangements under which the people of Gibraltar would pass under the sovereignty of another State against their freely and democratically expressed wishes, nor enter into a process of sovereignty negotiations with which Gibraltar was not content. - 65.
-According to the administering Power, at the seventh meeting of the Joint Ministerial Council, held in 2018, the Government of the United Kingdom and the leaders of the overseas territories reiterated the positions reflected in the communiqué of the sixth meeting, and the United Kingdom affirmed that it would continue to engage on constitutional issues more regularly with individual Governments and representatives of overseas territories to ensure that the constitutional arrangements worked and developed effectively, to promote the best wishes of those territories and the United Kingdom. - 66.
-In November 2018, the Government of the United Kingdom and Gibraltar approved the Concordat concerning the Implementation of the Gibraltar Protocol to the Withdrawal Agreement and related Memoranda of Understanding, in which they reaffirmed the 2006 Constitution and also reaffirmed that matters which were the competence of the Government of Gibraltar would remain so and their intention to ensure that the valued and historic links between the United Kingdom and Gibraltar grew, deepened and endured. - 67.
+For those Territories with permanent populations who wished it, the United Kingdom would continue to support their requests for removal from the list of Non-Self-Governing Territories. - 63.
+Furthermore, in the same communiqué, the Government of the United Kingdom made clear that the result of the referendum on its membership in the European Union did not change its position on sovereignty over the Territories and underlined that the United Kingdom would never enter into arrangements under which the people of Gibraltar would pass under the sovereignty of another State against their freely and democratically expressed wishes, nor enter into a process of sovereignty negotiations with which Gibraltar was not content. - 64.
+According to the administering Power, at the seventh meeting of the Joint Ministerial Council, held in 2018, the Government of the United Kingdom and the leaders of the overseas territories reiterated the positions reflected in the communiqué of the sixth meeting, and the United Kingdom affirmed that it would continue to engage on constitutional issues more regularly with individual Governments and representatives of overseas territories to ensure that the constitutional arrangements worked and developed effectively, to promote the best wishes of those territories and the United Kingdom.
+At the time of reporting, the eighth meeting of the Joint Ministerial Council had not been convened.

+- 65. In November 2018, the Government of the United Kingdom and Gibraltar approved the Concordat concerning the Implementation of the Gibraltar Protocol to the Withdrawal Agreement and related Memoranda of Understanding, in which they reaffirmed the 2006 Constitution and also reaffirmed that matters that were the competence of the Government of Gibraltar would remain so and their intention to ensure that the valued and historic links between the United Kingdom and Gibraltar grew, deepened and endured. - 66.
 The Government of the United Kingdom and Gibraltar have both recognized that the Constitution of Gibraltar provides for a modern and mature constitutional relationship between the two sides.
 The Government of Gibraltar believes it important to review the 2006 Constitution, together with the United Kingdom, to assess what further progress or changes are necessary and appropriate.
 The review should include the consideration of human rights issues and the question of removal of Gibraltar from the list of Non-Self-Governing Territories.
-According to the administering Power, in March 2016, the Gibraltar Parliament established a Select Committee on Constitutional Reform in order to assess what changes to the 2006 Constitution were necessary or desirable.
+According to the administering Power, in March 2016, the Gibraltar Parliament established the Select Committee on Constitutional Reform in order to assess what changes to the 2006 Constitution were necessary or desirable.
+The Select Committee was reconstituted in December 2019.
 While the United Kingdom has expressed its views about the mechanisms for delisting, both Governments note that, under Article 73 e of the Charter, the United Kingdom is obliged to continue to submit annual reports until such time as the General Assembly removes a Territory from its list of Non-Self-Governing Territories.